The pH of DNA in Water: Maintaining Stability and Integrity

 To deal with contaminants and substances that can affect the pH of DNA in water, it is recommended to use chelating agents, such as ethylenediaminetetraacetic acid (EDTA), which can bind to metal ions and prevent them from interacting with DNA.
 Additionally, it is crucial to handle and store DNA in appropriate containers, such as microcentrifuge tubes, to prevent contamination and ensure its stability and integrity.

-See also The pH of Stagnant Water: Understanding and Maintaining Water Quality
+See also The pH of Tap Water in Arizona, USA

 Factors Affecting DNA Stability in Water